StatisticalRethinkingJulia/StanModels.jl/README.md

 ## Note

 The master version is being converted to use StanSample.
+WIP!

 ## Documentation